mike840609/Postal-Code/README.md

 ## postcode

-Use the MapKit and CoreLocation to get the zip code
+Use the MapKit and CoreLocation to get the zip code , you can also use the input method to convert text to zip code .

 ## ScreenShot